keboola/developers-docs/extend/registration/configuration-schema.md

 JSON schemas are well documented on the [json-schema.org](http://json-schema.org/) website.
 For their developing and testing, use, for example, JSON Editor available [on-line](http://jeremydorn.com/json-editor/).
-Make sure to list all configuration properties as `required`.
+Remember to list all configuration properties as `required`.
 This is to make sure that the actual configuration will always contain all properties.
 If you want a property to be optional, set a default value for it.
 The supported formatting options for the editor are available in the [official editor documentation](https://github.com/jdorn/json-editor#format).